-- Carrier mobility (µ) of organic thin film transistors (obtained using the Wake Forest method) is similar to that obtained in single crystal transistors
+- Field-effect mobility (µ) of poly-crystalline organic thin film transistors (obtained using the Wake Forest method) is similar to single crystal OFETs

-- Substantial capital equipment is not necessary to implement this method
+- Substantial capital equipment not necessary to implement this method

 - Relatively inexpensive method to adopt

-- Method is easily transferred to the fabrication of other organic devices, such as organic photovoltaics, light emitting diodes and sensors
+- Method is easily transferred to the fabrication of other organic devices, such as organic photovoltaics and sensors

-- In flexible displays, electronic paper, sensors, disposable and wearable electronics, medical applications, etc.
+Flexible displays, electronic paper, sensors, disposable and wearable electronics, and medical devices

-- Demonstrated the performance and operation at low voltage for efficient power consumption
+- Validated the performance and operation at low voltage for efficient power consumption

 - Design has been recognized in Nature and Nature Materials (see other side)